Kowone

 Kowone is a village located in Lim-Pendé Prefecture, Central African Republic.

 History

-By 2021, Kowone was controlled by 3R rebels, who established a base there.
+As of 2021, Kowone was controlled by 3R rebels.
+3R group established a base in Kowone.
 On 3 October 2021, a mine explosion took place in Kowone and caused five casualties.

 On 16 January 2023, 3R rebels attacked Kowone.
 They looted shops and abducted two people; one of them was a merchant.
 Three days later, 3R released the merchant after he paid the ransom of 11 million CFA francs.

-Facilities
+Education

+There is one school in the village.